jrasmusson/ios-starter-kit/basics/UITableView/HeaderFooterNib/README.md

 ## Add the table view header

-Create a new header view and nib.
+Create a new header view and nib and assign the `File's Owner` like a plain old nib.

 ![](images/2b.png)